disarm-platform/request-monkey/README.md

 - The request-monkey takes a a json object of the form:
     ```JSON
-    { "funct_name": "value" }
+    { "func_name": "value" }
     ```
     where value can be any of the following:

-        -  a function name in which case it returns the information of that particular function.
+        -  <function name> in which case it returns the information of that particular function.

         - "all" in which case it sends request to all the deployed  function and returns their infomation in a json array.